Frequently Asked Questions (FAQs)

 to express the movements as percent changes.
 As the example below indicates, the Export Price

-an index point increase of 2.7.
+an index point decrease of 5.8.
 Using the formula shown, it is determined that this index

 Index Point Change